hphelion/documentation/network-quickstart.md

 		disable-dhcp - Enter `FALSE` to enable DHCP or `TRUE` to disable DHCP.

 	The following example creates a subnet called `subnet1` with network address (192.166.0.0/24).
 The subnet is associated with the `vpn_network` network.
-DHCP is active and will use an IP address from the specified pool of addresses.
+DHCP is active and will use an IP address from the specified address pool.

 		neutron subnet-create vpn_network 192.166.0.0.0/24 --name subnet1 --allocation-pool start=192.166.0.32,end=192.166.0.63